-plaque bearing their name and years of association with

-the company.
-These dealers are (clockwise from upper

-left): Roy Carter of Pioneer Fertilizer of Hereford; Larry

-Bean and Raymond White of Westway Fertilizer; John

-Bob Drake of Summerfield Fertilizer; and Bobby Owens

-and Rex "Rocky" Lee of Summerfield Fertilizer.

-Receive Plaques For Service
+These men have been honored by Pioneer Hi-Bred Company of Plainview for nine years service as dealers for this brand seed.
+To mark the honor, they each received a plaque bearing their name and years of association with the company.
+These dealers are (clockwise from upper left): Roy Carter of Pioneer Fertilizer of Hereford; Larry Bean and Raymond White of Westway Fertilizer; John Bob Drake of Summerfield Fertilizer; and Bobby Owens and Rex "Rocky" Lee of Summerfield Fertilizer.

-KESTER'S JEWELRY Across from the Post Office in Downtown Hereford
+KESTER'S JEWELRY Across from the Post Office DUMMY FAILED